 The RFU’s aim is to create a culture where everyone feels confident to raise legitimate concerns without prejudice to their own position.
 Concerns about the behaviour of coaches, officials or any members of the children’s workforce which may be harmful to a child in their care must be reported to the RFU Safeguarding Team through the Club Safeguarding Officer and if required the CB Safeguarding Manager.

-A safe environment is one where: the possibility of abuse is openly acknowledged; volunteers and employees are appropriately recruited and trained; and those who report suspicions and concerns are confident that these will be treated seriously and confidentially.
-Communication is central to maintaining a safe environment; this includes information given to parents at the start of the season (such as the CSO’s name), choosing the correct and appropriate method of providing information to children (email/phone to parents), listening to children’s views on matters which affect them, as well as considering how to communicate in an emergency (mobile/landline).
-Messages relating to children, sent via telephone, emails and texts, should be through their parents/guardians.
+A safe environment is one where people can report suspicions and concerns and confident that these will be treated seriously and confidentially.
+Communication is central to maintaining a safe environment; ie parents know who is the Safeguarding Officer name and contact, choosing an appropriate method of providing information to children (email/text/phone via parents), listening to children’s views on matters which affect them, communication in an emergency.
+Alll messages relating to children, sent via telephone, emails and texts, should be through their parents/guardians.
 Where appropriate older players may be copied in but this should always be done by blind copying in order to protect their data.
 Direct personal communication with children should be avoided, unless in exceptional circumstances.